Kaltura's HTML5 Media Library enables you to take advantage of the html5

 AddType video/ogg .ogm AddType video/ogg .ogv AddType video/ogg .ogg AddType video/mp4 .mp4 AddType video/webm .webm

 Your web host may provide an easy interface to MIME type configuration changes for new technologies until a global update naturally occurs.
+Background

 This project started as a part of the MediaWiki HTML5 media functionality project. mwEmbed is another name by which Kaltura’s HTML5 Media Library is known at Wikimedia, where it provides Wikipedia’s upcoming video editing functionality.